 The AuDigent Platform allows clients to provide and share Platform Data with each other.
 Clients also have access to their Platform Data that they collect, acquire, or use on the Platform, and may remove it from the Platform for their own use.
-AuDigent may provide Platform Data to service providers in order to provide, operate, manage, maintain, and enhance AuDigent' services.
+AuDigent may provide Platform Data to service providers (including Oracle Corporation, Acxiom Corporation and The Trade Desk) in order to provide, operate, manage, maintain, and enhance AuDigent's services.
 AuDigent may provide, or enable others to collect, information for purposes of protecting the safety and security of the online ecosystem, including to detect and prevent malicious activity or fake traffic.
 AuDigent may also disclose such information in the event we reasonably suspect malicious activity or fake traffic or when we reasonably believe it is required by law, subpoena or other legal process, including to meet national security or law enforcement requirements.
 AuDigent may also share aggregated data derived from the Platform, including, for example, statistics about Platform activity.
 Finally, we may transfer Platform Data to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.

 Opt Out of Interest-Based Advertising: You can opt out of interest-based advertising.
 Click below to opt out of having the Platform used to select ads for your browser based on your online web browsing behavior.
 When you opt out, an opt out cookie (from audigent.com) will be stored in your web browser.
 The Platform will know the choice you have made when it sees your opt out cookie, and will apply your choice to all companies using the Platform.
 If you block or delete the opt out cookie, you will not be opted out and will need to allow cookies from AuDigent and renew your opt-out choice.